 YVNCC x TrippJones - Pout

 One of the most noteworthy aspects of this decade was the phenomenon of Memphis Rap aesthetics replacing East Coast Boom Bap as its go-to formula.
 It’s hard to determine if the genesis for this supplanting emerged from the possible cultural influence of: SpaceGhostPurrp, SALEM, the Juicy J comeback, or various other factors from the beginning of the decade.
 Nevertheless, it has exploded beyond the Raider Klan’s mere retro-fetishism and extended into the spheres of pop-punk, noise, and the more left-field arenas of traditional underground hip-hop.
 One might think that with the 2010s coming to a close, many have exhausted the potential to hurdle Memphis Rap styles and habits into the modern age, but one merely needs to look to the Mutant Joe-produced “Pout” to learn such is not the case.
-Featuring NYC based rappers YVNCC and TrippJones, “Pout” features flows undoubtedly influenced by the likes of Three 6 Mafia, but it instead marries gothic triplets to horror-themed breakcore a la Hecate or Christoph de Babalon.
+Featuring YVNCC and TrippJones, “Pout” contains flows undoubtedly influenced by the likes of Three 6 Mafia, but it instead marries gothic triplets to horror-themed breakcore a la Hecate or Christoph de Babalon.
 It’s a bizarre track that demonstrates just how much unmined potential this thread of classic rap actually has, and how it’s moved beyond its unadulterated raw 90s formulas.

 Queen Key - Ratchett